engin100/980/labs/lab-3.md

 ![thermocouple](media/../../media/thermocouple.jpg){: .invert-colors-in-dark-mode }

 Over the next few weeks, you will become very familiar with the sensors used in this course.
-We'll start by looking at the temperature sensor we'll be using for the semester.
-Unlike the thermocouple, this temperature sensor has a lot of processing circuitry built into it to make its calibration curve linear.
+We'll start by looking at the TMP36 as a straightforward analog temperature sensor with built-in circuitry that produces a nearly linear calibration curve.
+Later, your sensor board will rely on the BME680's digital temperature readings instead.

 ### How Analog to Digital Converters (ADCs) Work